-Now only one sorceress holds up the walls, Essence, but her own loneliness traps her in the web of a mysterious mage whose intentions are shrouded in secrecy, a man who brings her the one thing she cannot resist: love.
+Essence, a shunned sorceress and the most powerful of them all, discovers that she’s the only one holding up the demesne’s protective walls which shield the city from an ancient enemy.
+But her loneliness traps her in the web of a treacherous mage whose agenda is shrouded in mystery but who brings her the one thing she cannot resist: love.

-Three women and one spirit fight in a world where the battle lines are drawn in the wrong places, unions are made with the wrong allies, and when the enemy strikes…
+All three women fight a losing battle where the battle lines are drawn in the wrong places, unions are made with the wrong allies, and when the enemy strikes…

 Not one is prepared.